wookeemin/WGS-Analysis-Pipeline-on-AWS-with-Nextflow/README.md

 4. Downloadable Template

-You can download the complete Nextflow project structure as a ZIP file here:nextflow_wgs_pipeline_template.zip
+You can download the complete Nextflow project structure as a ZIP file here:      e.g.,     nextflow_wgs_pipeline_template.zip